Who Wants to Marry a Multi-Millionaire?: Production

+Reception

 Despite the program's high ratings, it was harshly condemned as exploitative and denounced by the National Organization for Women and the Media Research Center.

 Shortly after the program aired, questions were also raised as to whether Rockwell was actually a multi-millionaire.
 Fox stated that Rockwell had $750,000 in liquid assets and a net worth of slightly more than $2 million.
 However, Rockwell's ordinary-looking home, which had a discarded toilet in the backyard, did not burnish his image.
 Several of his other claims were called into question.
 For instance, Rockwell claimed to have given up his career as a comedian in 1990 in order to become a motivational speaker.
 However, he'd performed at a comedy club as late as 1998, and several organizations where he claimed to have spoken said they'd never hired him.
 Then, on February 19, The Smoking Gun discovered that one of Rockwell's former girlfriends, Debbie Goyne, had filed a restraining order against him for domestic violence in 1991.
 Goyne claimed that Rockwell assaulted her and stalked her when she tried to break off their engagement.
 However, the restraining order eventually expired as there were no reports of Rockwell attempting to violate it.
 It was later discovered that Rockwell was not his original last name; he was born Richard Balkey in Pittsburgh on October 26, 1957.
+There are several instances of the name "Rockwell" being overdubbed or being treated with what reality TV watchers call Franken-bites (dialogue that is recorded at one point and then inserted to cover up or replace actual words in situations where they wanted the non-actual phrase used instead), indicating that he was called Richard BALKEY during most or all of the taping and had the other name inserted in post-production changes.

 Conger quickly expressed regret for taking part in the show.
 After returning from their honeymoon in Barbados, she told Good Morning America, "I am not married to him.
 In my heart I'm not married to him."
 Conger said that the marriage was not consummated, and that they had stayed in separate cabins during their honeymoon.
 After the honeymoon, Conger sought an annulment and later sold the engagement ring and other prizes she won on the show on an online auction site.
 The annulment was finalized on April 5, 2000.

 Due to the controversy, Fox canceled a scheduled repeat airing of the show and abandoned plans for future installments.
 Fox Entertainment chairman Sandy Grushow said that as lucrative as programs of this nature had been for the network, it could not reap any long-term benefit from them.

 An internal probe by Fox found there was no negligence on the part of either the network or producer Next Entertainment.
 It determined that the private investigators hired by Next would not have found the restraining order because the Fair Credit Reporting Act bars consumer reporting agencies from reporting information going further than seven years except for criminal convictions.